Decontamination at the end of the activity

 When the asbestos removal is finished, you must ensure that the asbestos waste is -

-• disposed of at a waste disposal site licensed by the Environment Protection Authority Victoria (EPA)
+- disposed of at a waste disposal site authorised to receive asbestos wasteby the Environment Protection Authority Victoria (EPA)

-Disposal must only be at a site licensed by EPA to accept waste asbestos.
-If you intend to dispose of waste asbestos (both industrial and domestically sourced) you should contact the disposal site operator to check whether the site is appropriately licensed to accept the waste.
+If you intend to dispose of waste asbestos (both industrial and domestically sourced) you should contact the disposal site operator to check whether the site is authorised by EPA to accept the waste.
 Licence conditions require waste asbestos to be handled and covered in a way that ensures no dust is created.

-Find your nearest disposal site that is licensed to handle asbestos.
+Find your nearest disposal site that is authorised to handle asbestos.

 Updated